John Petty Jr.: Personal life

 Petty's father, John Sr., played basketball as a shooting guard for Buckhorn High School in New Market, Alabama.
 Petty's mother is Regina and he has two sisters.
 He has a daughter, Aubrielle Nicole Petty, who was born during his freshman season in college.
 The mother of Aubrielle is Tamarra Fletcher, who also played basketball at Jemison High.

+On February 18, 2024, Petty was charged with eluding police in addition to driving under the influence (DUI).